KhaledMosaad/product-catalog-api/docs/System-Design-Document.md

 - We will need to handle heavy-read operation for this system limitation: 40 query/sec, so we will need another search database such as Elastic search
 - Elastic search to handle the heavy-read searching queries, ranking (Eventual consistency)
 - Searching with attribute meaning it's strict search (must exist on the product), and the relation between them is AND on the search query
+- I assumed that different product-variants have different attributes

 ## Questions (Answer without designing the solution, only mention what you think)